 The mesothelioma treatment team is one of the best in the region and consists of numerous veteran surgeons and oncologists.

 The team generally opts to treat mesothelioma patients with a trimodality approach, which uses a combination of chemotherapy, surgery and radiation therapy.
 Surgical director Vallières strongly advocates this technique, and coauthored a 2009 study about its benefits in mesothelioma patients.

-Surgeon Alexander Farivar, M.D., has handled many of the mesothelioma cases at Swedish in recent years, bringing the skills he first learned in Boston, where he trained under renowned mesothelioma surgeon David Sugarbaker.
-He is skilled in robotic and minimally invasive surgery, and he has participated in both the aggressive EPP (extrapleural pneumonectomy) and the lung-sparing P/D (pleurectomy/decortication) surgeries for mesothelioma patients.
+Surgeon Alexander Farivar, M.D., has handled many of the mesothelioma cases at Swedish in recent years, bringing the skills he first learned in Boston, where he trained under renowned mesothelioma surgeon Dr. David Sugarbaker.
+He is skilled in robotic and minimally invasive surgery, and has participated in both the aggressive EPP (extrapleural pneumonectomy) and the lung-sparing P/D (pleurectomy and decortication) surgeries for mesothelioma patients.